serokell/blog-posts/kframework/article.md

 ## Implementation

-When optimizing code, it is crucial to avoid sacrificing simplicity.
+When optimizing code, it's crucial to avoid sacrificing simplicity.
 Drew DeVault describes this principle in his blog: [Simple, correct, fast: in that order](https://drewdevault.com/2018/07/09/Simple-correct-fast.html).
 Since K is a compute-intensive tool for software quality assurance, the principle is modified: accuracy is paramount, but simplicity and speed must be balanced.

 ### Monomorphization and specialization, pt.
 1: SMT and NoSMT